chaudharyachint08/hspro/README.md

 	2. Anorexic Reduction : Plan swallowing for reducing plan density on each surface
 	3. Covering sequence : Further Reduction of plan density on each surface, (check if impacts ASO)
 	4. Execution of bouquet, or simulation of execution under ideal cost model assumption
+		a.
+Execution will return list of plan executions, last of which will discover correct selectivity
+		b.
+Sec 4.1 Randomization, by appropriately randomizing & slicing list of last IC-surface on which selectivity is discovered
+		c.
+Sec 4.2 Randomization, by Additional data-structure in map for randomized contour placement of IC-surfaces is needed

 	Also, values of selectivities of ESS grid in all papers are in Geometric progression